vuelidate/vuelidate/packages/docs/src/advanced_usage.md

 1. The path is a `string`, representing the path for the validation message, it looks like `validations.${validator}`.
 This means that by default, validation messages, are expected to live under the `validations` key in your translations.

-2. The second parameter is an object, with the similar properties as the one passed to `withMessage` functions.
+2. The second parameter is an object, with similar properties as the one passed to `withMessage` functions.
 Mind that properties do not have `$` prefixed, this is intentional, as vue-i18n does not like those.

 ```